 What to Consider When Buying a Rechargeable Headlamp

-As a prepper, the two things you need your headlamp to deliver are good battery life and a bright beam.
+As a prepper, you need your headlamp to deliver two things: good battery life and a bright beam.
 We’ve covered lots of other considerations and features below, but these should be your priority.

 Your budget will also be a consideration.
 Headlamps can range from the very cheap (and often very poor) to the painfully expensive.

-It’s often tempting to opt for a cheap model, but budget buys are unlikely to be as robust or long-lasting as more expensive models.
+Opting for a cheap model is tempting, but budget buys are unlikely to be as robust or long lasting as more expensive models.

-If you’re buying multiple headlamps, then one way to save money is to prioritize what it’s going to be used for.
+If you’re buying multiple headlamps, one way to save money is to prioritize what they will be used for.

-Good battery life is a must when you’re relying on a headlamp in an emergency situation.
+Good battery life is a must when relying on a headlamp in an emergency.
 The longer it lasts, the better.

-It’ll come as no surprise to know that manufacturers’ estimates of battery life aren’t always a hundred percent accurate.
-That goes for the big names as well as smaller brands – this article goes into the issue in more detail.
+It’ll come as no surprise to know that manufacturers’ battery life estimates aren’t always a hundred percent accurate.
+That goes for the big names and smaller brands – this article goes into the issue in more detail.